KenanAegean/PixelArt-Maker/README.md

 # Pixel Art Generator

-This project is a Python-based pixel art generator that processes an input image (preferably of a face), applies edge enhancement, reduces the color palette using K-means clustering, and creates a pixelated version of the image.
+This project is a Python-based pixel art generator that processes an input image (preferably of a face), removes the background, and creates a pixelated version of the image.
+The final output is resized to 512x512 pixels with a transparent background.

 ## Features
+- **Background Removal**: Automatically removes the background using the rembg library.
 - **Face Detection**: Automatically detects the face in the image using OpenCV's Haar Cascade classifier.
-- **Edge Enhancement**: Highlights edges to improve visual clarity in the pixel art.
-- **Color Quantization**: Reduces the image color palette to a specified number of colors using K-means clustering.
 - **Pixelation**: Divides the image into squares and fills each square with the most frequent color, creating a pixelated effect.
+- **Transparent Background**: The final pixel art retains a transparent background.
+- **Auto File Renaming**: If the output file already exists, a number is appended to avoid overwriting existing files.
+- **Final Output Resized**: The final output image is resized to 512x512 pixels.

 ## Project Structure